ESL Speaking

 Have your say about these Categories Games

 What’s your top pick for an ESL category activity that you like to use with your students?
 Is it one of the options from this list, or do you have your eye on another one?
 Leave a comment below and let us know what you think.
-We’d love to hear from you.
+We’d love to hear from you about our ESL category games list.

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other busy teachers, like yourself, find this useful teaching resource.